AlexisMasseron/copyrightly.io/README.md

 ### Smart Contracts Deployment

-After all dependencies have been installed by npm, it is time to deploy the ÐApp smart contracts.
+After npm has installed all dependencies, it is time to deploy the ÐApp smart contracts.

 First, start a local development network: